gcocozza/Open-Data-for-MT_ES-CR-EN/README.md

 ***Welcome to an Open-Data Project

-The goal of this project is to collect and make available as much linguistic resources as possible in the combination of ES-CR>EN.
+The goal of this project is to collect and make available as much linguistic resources as possible in the combination of es-CR > en.
 Other language combinations are welcome as well.

 If you are interested in subjects such as machine translation, deep learning technologies, then you know the importance of having a data bank of this nature for students, researchers and translators.